Ja Ja Ja Nee Nee Nee is online radio dedicated to the arts

-Arif is a curator working with sound and researching the political effects of space-time collapsing technologies.
+Arif Kornweitz works with sound and is a researcher on the role of regimes of representation in relation to structures of injustice and on possible strategies to subvert the technologies of control deployed by these regimes.
 He is the co-founder of Ja Ja Ja Nee Nee Nee and a partner at Non-fiction, an Amsterdam-based office for cultural innovation.
 He holds an MSc in Conflict Resolution & Governance.
 Arif is an advisor to the Amsterdams Fund for the Arts in the categories music, sound art and music theater.
 He also produces and plays electronic music in clubs and on Red Light Radio.

 Radna is an independent curator, programmer and radio host whose work is embedded in music culture, communality and a critical view towards present-day communication.
 She resides in – borrowing the words of Lucy Lippard – ‘that gap between art and life where I like to hang out’.
 Radna has realized exhibitions and public programmes at the Oude Kerk, Muziekgebouw, Museum de Hallen and many other institutions, stimulating new encounters between bodies and buildings, artists and audiences.
 She is also part of the collective Non-fiction and hosts the Future Vintage radio show on Red Light Radio.